What are Residence Associations?

 - Representing the students to Residence Services, the Students’ Union, and the Graduate Students’ Association;

-- Coordinating social events; and,
+- Coordinating social events;

 - Providing services as needed.